messerzen/udct-capstone-project/README.md

 - Cities.
 - Legal nature description.
 - Status
-- Motive for the current status (if applicable).
+- Reasons for the current status (if applicable).
 - Roles description (for the company partners).

 ### Dataset size